onesteinbv/addons-onestein/mail_opt_out_default/README.rst

 Restrict automatic emails to partner
 ====================================

-This module sets the default value of the field "Opt-Out" to True while creating a Partner.
+This module allows to configure the default value of the field "Opt-Out" while creating a new Partner.
+The configuration is per-company, allowing different settings in a multi-company environment.

-In standard Odoo, that field is defined in the module email_template and its default value is False.
+In standard Odoo, that field is defined in the module mail and its default value is False.

 As stated in the help comment for the field (Odoo code, module email_template):
 `
     help="If opt-out is checked, this contact has refused to receive emails for mass mailing and marketing campaign. " `

-By installing this module, partners by default will not receive marketing emails or other kind of automated emails.
+If "Opt-Out" is True, newly created partners by default will not receive marketing emails or other kind of automated emails.

 Configuration